Grand finalists of the prestigious ALFA Young Lot Feeder of the Year Award announced

 Grain fed beef sector proves strong leadership potential in talented youth

 The award embodies passion, leadership, development, and initiative and encourages emerging, dedicated employees to contribute their ideas and vision for lot feeding at a national level.
 Entrants are required to submit a compelling essay on a real or perceived industry issue discussing its implications to the feedlot industry and explore a proposed solution to be successful in the award.
-They also must demonstrate their leadership potential through a defined set criteria.
+They must also demonstrate their leadership potential through a defined set of criteria.

 Grand finalists will partake in professional development training as part of the program and vie for the top spot in a final judging round in September.